special-character/galactic-spending/README.md

 - A starship cost is not counted for a film if it was "purchased" in a previous film (assuming all the starships are never destroyed and rebuilt which has to be right 😁)

 - Starships without a cost are totally free!
-This is called out on the frontend by highlighting films with starships with unknown cost
+This is called out on the frontend by showing films in the data tables with unknown cost

 ## Dev Notes